AOMediaCodec/av1-spec/annex.a.levels.md

 | 6.3    | 300        | 160.0    | 800.0    | 8            | 128      | 16          | 7680x4320@120fps
 {:.table .table-sm .table-bordered }

+**Note:** The missing entries in these tables (for example level 2.2 and 7.0) represent levels that are not yet defined.
+{:.alert .alert-info }

-It is a requirement of bitstream conformance that the following constraints hold:
+When level is contained in these tables, it is a requirement of bitstream conformance that the following constraints hold:

   * UpscaledWidth * FrameHeight is less than or equal to MaxPicSize